 What is luck?

-Luck is often defined as being in the right place, at the right time, doing the right things.
+Luck is often defined as being in the right place, at the right time, and doing the right things.
 But how do you achieve this kind of synchronicity with so many factors at play?
-By being in the right state of mind which is under your control.
+By being in the right state of mind, which is under your control.
 Luck is a skill which can be learnt and how it works has been demonstrated scientifically (read below).
-Following this definition of luck – if you’re reading this article you’ve just demonstrated and confirmed that you are lucky and you can still boost your luck further by applying some of the principles and ideas listed below.
+Following this definition of luck – if you’re reading this article, you’ve just demonstrated and confirmed that you are lucky and you can still boost your luck further by applying some of the principles and ideas listed below.

 Three types of luck: heaven luck, human luck, earth luck / feng shui luck

-The oriental people believe that there are three types of luck: heaven luck, human luck, earth luck.
-Heaven luck is what we are born with.
+The oriental people believe that there are three types of luck: heaven luck, human luck, and earth luck.
+Heaven’s luck is what we are born with.
 Human luck is the luck we create with our intentions, behaviours and actions and is mostly within our control.
 The earth luck, which is another way of describing the function of feng shui is to a large extent within our control too.